 - Final point, row 11 should begin: K6, ssk, yo, ssk…

-There are no problems with the Fiber Dreams version of the pattern that I know of.
+There are no problems with the Fiber Dreams version of the pattern that I know of (in spite of its having a version number of 1.1).
 Fingers crossed.

 March 20, 2017.
 It came to my attention that there were errors in this pattern.
 Some strange things were going on, and I really couldn't imagine that all that would have slipped by not one but the two tech editors that looked the thing over in the first place.
 Oh.
 I see.
 Yes, well, it seems that back in September 2015 when I made those changes to the pattern, I shouldn't have.
 All the oddities are magically fixed if you go back to version 1.0 of the pattern.
 If you have v1.1, then see above, and undo those changes, and everything should be fine.
 If you have v1.0, then you're good as gold.
 Gads.
 Sincere apologies for any confusion I may have caused you.